 If all the elements of the contract, including the price, come together you and a trader are legally bound by the price you offer to pay and the price a trader agrees to charge.
 This means that in most cases a trader cannot change the price at a later stage.
 There may be some exceptions to this - for example, a surcharge on the cost of a holiday.

-The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 give you rights against a trader when you buy goods, services or digital content from their business premises (on-premises contracts), without face-to-face contact with you such as via the internet or telephone (distance contracts) and away from their business premises such as on your doorstep (off-premises contracts).
+The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 give you rights against a trader when you buy goods, services or digital content.
+The Regulations split contracts into three types:

 If a trader provides a telephone helpline for you to contact them about the goods, services or digital content that you have bought, they can only charge you the 'basic rate'.
-This means the normal geographic or mobile rate - for example, numbers beginning with the prefix 01, 02 or 07.
+Numbers beginning with the prefixes 01, 02, 03 or 07 (exept those starting 070) and Freephone numbers beginning 0800 and 0808 meet the requirements of the Regulations.
 If a trader charges you more than the basic rate, you are entitled to reclaim the extra from them.

 The Consumer Protection from Unfair Trading Regulations 2008 prohibit commercial practices that are unfair to you.
 If a trader misleads you or engages in an aggressive commercial practice and you make a decision to purchase a product that you would not otherwise have done, the trader may be in breach of the Regulations.
 There are 31 specific commercial practices set out in the Regulations that are banned outright.